- Learning Centre

 Mentor Express is different from other mentoring programs that require mentors to devote significant amounts of time and energy to getting to know a single mentee.
 In Mentor Express, a mentor’s time commitment is limited to one-hour meetings spread over several months with multiple mentees.
 To sign up as a mentor:

 - Complete an online application to serve as a mentor in Mentor Express.

 - Once approved, fill out a short online profile about yourself with a photo and provide placeholders for dates when you would be available to meet mentees.
-We ask mentors to make themselves available for at least ten sessions.
+We ask mentors to make themselves available for ten sessions.

 - As part of your profile, you also choose specific tags to better describe the perspectives you can offer (personal attributes, discussion topics, geographical area).

 - Mentees can book meetings with their preferred mentors on a first come, first served basis.
 They do this by going to the Mentor Express website and simply clicking on the meeting dates listed on mentors’ profiles.

 - Mentors can see who booked their sessions by logging in and viewing their “My Sessions” page.

 - There are no assignments, tasks or deadlines.
 Conversations and topics are driven by the mentees.